vladdicckk/Bookstore/README.md

         }
     }
 ```
-Check is message from current sender or from other user
+<br>Check is message from current sender or from other user
 ```
 func isFromCurrentSender(message: MessageType) -> Bool {
         if FirebaseManager.safeEmail(email: message.sender.senderId) == otherUserEmail {